-This application seeks to promote development on an infill site that is already served by infrastructure and thus directly promotes this Master Plan policy.
+This application seeks to promote development on an infill site that is already served by infrastructure and so this application directly promotes this Master Plan policy.

 Promote infill and redevelopment in an identified priority area (1.2a)?

 The project promotes infill development.
 However, it is not located in a priority area.